BOOGIE-MAN/Knapsack/README.md

 In this project number of items = 32, which yields 2^32 possible item subsets to be evaluated.

 ### Brute-force solution
-This project utilizes brute-force meaning that all possible solutions are tested(which in this case is quite slow, around 4 minutes), however the best solution to the problem is guaranteed.
+This project utilizes brute-force meaning that all possible solutions are tested(which in this case is quite slow, it takes around 4 minutes), however the best solution to the problem is guaranteed.

 ### How it works?
 Since there are 2^32 possible item combinations, an uint32_t is used to store indicies of items currently under consideration, where if i-th bit is set it means that during this iteration i-th item is considered.
-Program goes through all values of uint32_t in order to determin the best set of items i.e. items that can be placed inside the backpack while simultaneously having the highest possible sum of values.
+Program goes through all values of uint32_t in order to determine the best set of items i.e. items that can be placed inside the backpack while simultaneously having the highest possible sum of values.

 ## How to run it
 It can be run directly from the .exe file or through Visual Studio 2022 in any configuration.